skypjack/entt/docs/md/faq.md

 and therefore have pointer stability for one, all or some components.
 This is by far the most convenient solution when it comes to creating hierarchies and whatnot.
-See the documentation for the ECS part of the library and in particular what concerns the `component_traits` class for further details.
+See the documentation for the ECS part of the library and in particular what concerns the `component_traits_deprecated` class for further details.

 ## Custom entity identifiers: yay or nay?